Harassment In Colorado

 How We Can Help You

-There are many ways our office can defend you of Colorado harassment charges and protect your criminal record in the process.
+There are many ways our attorneys can defend your Colorado harassment charges and protect your criminal record in the process.
 Many Colorado employers will not hire people with a harassment conviction, for fear the job applicant is dangerous.
 We often use affirmative defenses at trial to provide legal justification for the physical contact between our client and another person.
-Then, when the case is over, we can work to seal our client's criminal record.
+Then, when the case is over, we can work to seal our client’s criminal record.
 All hope is not lost just because you are accused of harassment.
 If you remain silent and call us right away, we can often get charges dismissed or posture the case so strong for trial, that the District Attorney may dismiss the matter.

-Contact a Criminal Law Attorney
+Contact A Criminal Law Attorney

-Whether you are being accused of pushing someone or insulting someone, it is essential you hire competent legal counsel who will fight hard to protect you from harassment charges.
+Whether you are being accused of pushing someone or insulting someone, it is essential you hire capable legal counsel who will fight hard to protect you from harassment charges.
 Be smart, exercise your right to remain silent and call us immediately at 303-731-0719.
 Together, we can protect your future.